 Determination of the “clean energy benefits”, as defined under the OFHPA

-The Navigant report would help mitigate risks of constitutionality challenges related to GA and the OFHP.
-The report produced by Navigant would provide technical and quantitative support for the rationale behind the government’s decision to refinance GA as part of the OFHP.
+The report produced by Navigant would, once finalized, provide technical and quantitative support for the rationale behind the government’s decision to refinance GA as part of the OFHP.
+The report would be expected to form part of the Government’s evidenciary basis for the FAA and therefore represents evidence that could help mitigate risks of constitutional challenges related to whether the Government’s approach to refinancing the GA underthe OFHPA was appropriate or defensible.

-The Navigant report would also support Blakes’ legal advice by showing that the relocation of “clean energy costs” among present and future generations of electricity consumers would align such costs with the benefits consumers receive.
+The Navigant report would also support Blakes’ legal advice by showing that the Government’s approach to the spreading of “clean energy costs” amongst present and future generations of electricity consumers would more fairly and equitably align such costs with the benefits consumers receive.

-The Minister may also rely on the Navigant report in determining the fair allocation amount in accordance with s.
+The Minister has relied upon drafts of the Navigant report in determining the FAA in accordance with s.
 20 of the OFHPA.
-The Ministry has relied on draft reports prepared by Navigant to create economic models supporting the OFHPA.\
+The Ministry has also relied on draft reports prepared by Navigant to create economic models supporting the OFHPA.\

 Navigant is currently in the process of finalizing its report.
-The Auditor General will likely be able to obtain a copy of the draft report prepared by Navigant in the next few weeks, as part of the Ministry’s process in response to the Auditor General’s request to the Ministry for documents related to the financing and accounting treatment of OFHP.
+The Auditor General has begun investigating ENERGY’s OFHP initiative and has made broad-reaching requests for documents related to the iniative.
+ENERGY has conducted the necessary searches and has been compiling its responsive material. [ntd-jpr: Jackson, I’m not clear whether the A. G. has actually requested (e.g. become aware of and requested) the Navigant draft report, or whether ENERGY is about to hand it over to the A.G. as part of the responsive material it is preparing to provide to the A. G. based on her request.
+Consider adding this kind of detail at this point in the note.] he Auditor General will likely be able to obtain a copy of the draft report prepared by Navigant in the next few weeks, as part of the Ministry’s process in response to the Auditor General’s request to the Ministry for documents related to the financing and accounting treatment of OFHP.

 DISCUSSION AND ANALYSIS: